mia1024/restructured-notes/README.md

 ```

 It is important that you run the `setup_env` script instead of `yarn` or `npm install`, as a few dependencies
 need to be compiled on your machine for everything to work.
 It is safe to run `setup_env` more than once.
+Also,
+you will need bash 4+ for the `setup_env` script to work

 # Run test